johnalison/WorkingPhilosophy/BookNotes/21LessonsForThe21stCentury.md

 - How do you regulate the ownership of data ?
 This may well be the most important political question of our era. #Questions

 - Pundits often blame feelings of alienation on the decline of religious and national bonds, but losing touch with your body is probably much more important.
-Humans have lived for millions of years with out churches and without nation states. #Political #WhoWeAre
+Humans have lived for millions of years with out churches and without nation states. #Politics #WhoWeAre

 - We know of no upper limit to the size of a group  with which people can identify.
 Most present day nations include more people than the entire world population 10k years ago.